Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Related Work

-\textbf{(Hyper)graph Diffusion.} (Hyper)graph diffusion, taking inspiration from physical diffusion processes, describes the process of information propagating from each node to its neighboring nodes \citep{gleich2015using, chamberlain2021grand}.
-It models the diffusion information as the gradients derived from minimizing a regularized target function, which regularizes the node representations within the same edge.
+\textbf{(Hyper)graph Diffusion.} Different from HGNNs with trainable parameters, hypergraph diffusion is a class of non-parametric regularization methods.
+(Hyper)graph diffusion \citep{gleich2015using, chamberlain2021grand} models the diffusion information as the gradients derived from minimizing a regularized target function, which regularizes the node representations within the same edge.
 This ensures that the learned node representations converge to the solution of the optimization target instead of an oversmoothed solution \citep{yang2021graph, thorpe2022grand++}.
 The technique was first introduced to achieve local and global consistency on graphs \citep{zhu2003semi, zhou2003learning}, and was then generalized to hypergraphs \citep{zhou2007learning, antelmi2023survey}. \citet{zhou2007learning} propose a regularization function by reducing the higher-order structure in a hypergraph using clique expansion.
 To directly utilize the higher-order structures, \citet{hein2013total} propose a regularization function based on the total variation of the hypergraph.
 Other regularization functions are designed to improve parallelization ability and introduce non-linearity \citep{jegelka2013reflection, tudisco2021anonlinear, tudisco2021nonlinear, liu2021strongly}.
-To efficiently calculate the diffusion process when using complex regularization functions, some advanced optimization techniques have been investigated \citep{zhang2017re, li2020quadratic}.
-Recently, some works explore the neural implementation of (hyper)graph diffusion processes \citep{chamberlain2021grand, li2022simple, thorpe2022grand++, gravinaanti2023anti, wang2023equivariant, wang2023hypergraph}, which demonstrate strong robustness against the oversmoothing issue.
-While hypergraph diffusion methods have shown effectiveness in various tasks like ranking, motif clustering, and signal processing \citep{li2017inhomogeneous, takai2020hypergraph, zhang2019introducing, schaub2021signal}, they are all restricted to node representations and cannot address the ENC problem.
+Some advanced optimization techniques have been investigated in hypergraph diffusion to improve efficiency \citep{zhang2017re, li2020quadratic}.
+Recent research \citep{chamberlain2021grand, li2022simple, thorpe2022grand++, gravinaanti2023anti, wang2023equivariant, wang2023hypergraph} explores the neural implementation of (hyper)graph diffusion processes, which demonstrate strong robustness against the oversmoothing issue.
+While hypergraph diffusion methods have shown effectiveness in various tasks like ranking \citep{li2017inhomogeneous}, motif clustering \citep{takai2020hypergraph}, and signal processing \citep{zhang2019introducing, schaub2021signal}, they are restricted to node representations and cannot address the ENC task.